Aamir-2k15/automate-posting-from-google-sheet-V1/README.md

 # Automate-posting-from-google-sheet-V1
-Creates posts from a Google Sheet also considers date and time.
-Needs Google Sheet URL & API Key.
+Creates posts from a Google Sheet also considers category, date and time.